iterative/dvc.org/content/blog/2021-11-17-exp-versioning.md

 but to:

 - Log experiment information (like parameters and metrics).
-- Reproduce costly experiments (including data, code, pipelines, and models).
+- Reproduce costly experiments (including data, code, models, and pipelines).
 - Organize and compare many experiments.

-Over the last few years, experiment tracking tools have come a long way, usually providing an API to log experiment information, a database to store it, and a dashboard to compare and visualize.
+Over the last few years, experiment tracking tools have come a long way so that users no longer need to log experiment info in spreadsheets or notebooks.
+Experiment tracking tools usually provide an API to log experiment information, a database to store it, and a dashboard to compare and visualize.
 We can learn from these tools and apply modern version control practices to:

 - Keep experiment information in your code repo so you can track changes introduced by each experiment the same way you version code.